-Source: Maryland Department of Planning, Greater Baltimore State of the Region Report, 2005 region to 5th most expensive benchmark region between 2003 and 2005.
-This shift reflects increasing home prices in the region, a factor influenced by the discovery of the Baltimore Region's housing bargains by families previously living in the Washington, DC area, which has the second highest cost of living in the nation.
+Baltimore's income and population growth can be partially accredited to the migration of affluent residents from Washington, DC to Baltimore.
+However, this same trend has contributed to the recent rise in the cost of living.
+The Baltimore Region rose from 3rd least expensive benchmark region to 5th most expensive benchmark region between 2003 and 2005 (chart X.19).
+This shift reflects increasing home prices in the region, a factor influenced by the discovery of the Baltimore Region's housing bargains by families previously living in the Washington, DC area, which has the second highest cost of living.

 The Baltimore Region benefits from proximity to the larger Washington, DC retail market.
 When compared to the largest commercial markets in the United States, Baltimore ranks 19th in size and 18th for effective buying income.
-While the Baltimore and Washington, DC regions are no longer combined for statistical purposes, our region does benefit from the buying power of the Washington Region, which ranks 4th nationally.
+While the Baltimore and Washington, DC regions are no longer combined for statistical purposes, our region does benefit from the buying power of the Washington Region, which ranks 4th nationally, as indicated in table X.20.